Join GTFF in telling the Eugene City Council we need safe streets for all!

 According to the City of Eugene: Individuals may sign up to provide in-person public comment by completing the Request to Speak form on the day of the meeting.
 Per City Council’s operating agreement, speakers at the public comment period will be limited to two and a half minutes and the total time will be limited to 90 minutes total.
 Speakers will be randomized, with persons who did not speak at the previous Public Comment prioritized ahead of persons who did speak at the previous Public Comment.
 Official representatives of Boards, Commissions, and Neighborhood associations will be prioritized during Public Comment ahead of other randomized speakers.

-On February 12, 2026, over 200 people gathered at Roosevelt Middle School for an an evening of connection, reflection, and discussion to transform recent tragedies into collective work for a better future.
-The event was organized by BEST, GEARs, LTD, Shift Community Cycles, ASUO, GTFF, LiveMove, and UO Transportation Services.
+At the Transportation Safety Community Forum on February 12, 2026, over 200 people gathered at Roosevelt Middle School for an evening of connection, reflection, and discussion to transform recent tragedies into collective work for a better future.
+The event was organized by BEST, Greater Eugene Area Riders (GEARs), Lane Transit District (LTD), Shift Community Cycles, Associated Students of the University of Oregon (ASUO), Graduate Teaching Fellows Federation (GTFF), LiveMove, and University of Oregon Transportation Services.

 Credit: Robert Scherle